YHJYH/Machine_Learning/projects/Master_Thesis/experiments/vgg16.md

 ![9_1rbf](9_1rbf.png) ![9_2rbf](9_2rbf.png) ![9_3rbf](9_3rbf.png) ![9_4rbf](9_4rbf.png) ![9_5rbf](9_5rbf.png)

 ### Ablation 1: remove ~20% params or 10 layers but conv not fc
+The removal in this ablation study is not based on the observation of CKA similarity plot, and in fact, we remove the conv layer purely because it is a removable layer, and the architecture will not change even if we remove it.
+We keep the second fc layer although it is more similar to the adjacent fc layer. <br>
 5 exps: [] (mean,std) = ()
 ```
 ----------------------------------------------------------------